morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule 96: Business will demand more experience for their job postings than exists. - /u/morriscox

+#### Rule 97: Always keep copies of drivers you download. - /u/Liamzee

+#### Rule 98: Don't ask users if something is on the screen.
+Have them read the screen. - /u/rdrunner_74

 #### Rule 404: You will never find it.
 See https://www.explainxkcd.com/404 - /u/1089maths